 How can we help

-If you are a client of Veterans Affairs Canada (VAC) and you feel you have been treated unfairly, or you would like information about how to solve an issue, the Office of the Veterans Ombudsman is here to help.
+If you are a client of Veterans Affairs Canada (VAC) and you feel you have been treated unfairly, or you would like information about how to solve an issue, the Office of the Veterans Ombud is here to help.
 Please note that you must try to have the problem solved using one of the various ways offered by Veterans Affairs before coming to our Office.

 General Inquiries Office Hours